Sleeping in Airports

 What to Expect

-Dallas-Fort Worth Airport (Code: DFW) comprises five terminals (A – E) linked by a SkyLink train.
+Dallas-Fort Worth Airport (Code: DFW) comprises five terminals (A, B, C, D, E) linked by a SkyLink train.
 Terminals A – D are also connected by walkways, while Terminal E is a satellite and can only be reached from the other terminals by Skylink.
 All five terminals contain plenty of airside dining, shopping and service options, with Terminal D (international) offering the most extensive selection.
 Exploring airside terminals is not a problem, but accessing airside late at night may be impossible if security checkpoints are closed.
 The airport offers free WiFi and contains plenty of charging stations.
 Economy class passengers can find comfort in one of many airport lounges by purchasing a lounge pass or membership.
-See Airport Lounges below for locations and rates.

 dallas fort worth airport guide